 DROP-OFF COLLECTION SITES

 There are many recycling drop-off locations in Benton County for normal household-generated recyclable materials such as bottles, cans, paper, and cardboard.
 Typically these facilities allow access to bins for drop-off of household recyclables at no charge.
 Most are available 24 hours per day.
 Click here to download a pdf of drop off locations.

-LEARN WHICH MATERIALS CAN BE RECYCLED by your drop off location!
-Each drop off facility will have bins labeled with the items which they can recycle.
+LEARN WHICH MATERIALS CAN BE RECYCLED by your drop-off location!
+Each drop-off facility will have bins labeled with the items which they can recycle.
 IF THERE IS NOT A BIN LABELED FOR YOUR ITEM, DO NOT LEAVE IT - IT WILL NOT BE RECYCLED!
 Please take all unaccepted materials back home and dispose of them in your household trash.
-Leaving materials the center cannot recycle increases costs as the centers must then dispose of your non-recyclable waste items as contaminates from recyclables.
+Leaving materials the center cannot recycle unnecessarily increases their costs as the centers must then dispose of your non-recyclable waste items as contaminates from recyclables.

 DO NOT DROP OFF MIXED MATERIAL IN BAGS.
 You are required to sort your own material into the labeled bins.
-The value of your material in bags is too low to cover the costs to the center to sort this material.
+The value of your material is too low to cover the extra costs to the center to sort this material.
 Often bags of mixed materials must be disposed of as trash.

 DO NOT PLACE MATERIAL ON THE GROUND IF BINS ARE FULL.
 Leaving material on the ground is illegal dumping and can be prosecuted.
-If bins are full, take your material back with you and return at a later time.
+If bins are full, take your material back with you and return it at a later time.
 All drop off locations are serviced several times each week.
-For information on the when bins are emptied, call the drop off location directly.
+For information on when bins are emptied, call the drop off location directly.